 The Workplace Kit was launched on 19th February 2020 with 46 individuals attending from 27 different organisations.
 Read the feedback comments from attendees at the launch.

 About the network of workplaces and EAPs

-The network of workplaces and employee assistance programs (EAPs) is committed to improving awareness of and responses to domestic and family violence.
+The network of workplaces and employee assistance programs (EAPs) is committed to improving awareness of and responses to domestic and family violence in Australia.

 The network is an informal, national network facilitated by Domestic Violence Service Management (DVSM), formed following an initial roundtable event designed by DVSM in May 2019.
 Participants in the network expressed interest in exploring the following challenges in responding to domestic and family violence (DFV):

 - Understanding scope and duty of care of organisations; what role does the workplace and EAP play in responding to an individual experiencing DFV?
 What role could/should each of these play?